LifeTimeScriptKiddie/OpenNotes/2. Web/2.2 Attack Web/Prototype/Main Prototype pollution.md

 When a function is called with the `new` keyword, the function will be used as a constructor. new will do the following things:
 	Creates a blank, plain JavaScript object.
 For convenience, let's call it newInstance.

-	Points newInstance's [[Prototype\|Prototype]] to the constructor function's prototype property, if the prototype is an Object.
+	Points newInstance's Prototype to the constructor function's prototype property, if the prototype is an Object.